j-seixas/GravityGuy/README.md

 To setup the project import it as a gradle project.
 It should sync all the libraries needed and should work.

 * ### App Installation
 To install the app run the .apk file in your mobile.
 You should have the option for "Unkown Sources" in settings to be able to install it.
-The app isn't published so the GooglePlay Services (Google Sign-In, Leaderboards and Achievements) won't work with your account.
-If you want to try, ask me to make your account as a tester of the app, so you can experience all the app funcionality.
+You can also go to https://play.google.com/store/apps/details?id=com.lpoo.gravityguy and install it.

 ## **User Manual**